 The West Highland Peninsulas

-- Do: Walk to Sanna Bay from Portuarik, a contender for the very best beach in Scotland, Visit the magnificent Castle Tioram, drive to Ardnamurchan Point and Ardnamurchan Lighthouse, visit the Ardnamurchan and Nc’nean distilleries.
+- Do: Walk to one of my favourite beaches in Scotland, Sanna Bay, long the coast from Portuarik, visit the magnificent Castle Tioram, drive to the most westerly part of the UK Ardnamurchan Point and Ardnamurchan Lighthouse from which you can spot dolphins, and visit the Ardnamurchan and Nc’nean distilleries.

 - Stay: the Kilchoan Hotel is owned by the Ardnamurchan Estate, the Loch Shiel Hotel and Mingarry Park are at Acharacle.
 Or go camping!
 There are great sites at Kilchoan – Ardnamurchan Campsite and at Sunart – Resipole Farm Holiday Park and Sunart Camping.